CharleyShattuck/myforth-arduino/README.md

 # myforth-arduino
 A simple, non-standard, tethered Forth for the Arduino

-Includes an application, a steno keyboard?
+Includes an application, a steno keyboard.